lesivOlexandr/homepage/README.md

 ## Credits

-I'd like to say thanks to my mum, that supported me with the tasty food all the time while I was working out this.
-And this Binary studio for mentoring
+I'd like to say thanks to my mum, that supported me with the tasty food all the time while I was working out this and Binary Studio for mentoring

 ## License